artipie/blog.artipie.com/_posts/2020/11/2020-11-23-python-repository.md

 As this binary repository API is very simple (http `PUT` and `GET` requests), it's easy to write a piece of code in any language to upload and downloads necessary files.
-What is also important, authorisation is supported in Artipie, so it's possible to grant rights to upload/download from the repository how it suits your case.
+What is also important, authorization is supported in Artipie, so it's possible to grant rights to upload/download from the repository how it suits your case.